cechandler/dissertation-paper/snippets.md

 <!-- UNUSED SNIPPETS -->

-# On Walden
-*Walden* is a four-movement work for wind quintet composed in 1978 and commissioned by the Funen Wind Quintet.
-The title of the work comes from Henry David Thoreau's novel of the same name that documented the American philosopher's "attempt to strip away all the artificial needs imposed by society and rediscover man’s lost unity with nature."[@WaldenPN] Abrahamsen's piece reflects on this experiment and indicates in his program note:

-\singlespacing

-> Walden was written in a style of re-cycling and "new simplicity."
-A lot of superfluous material has been peeled away in order to give space to different qualities such as identity and clarity.
-Various layers are encountered in the quintet such as the organic (growth, flowering, decay), concretism (mechanical patterns) and finally the descriptive (distant horn calls and other ghost-like music of the past enter our consciousness like a dream).[@WaldenPN]

-\doublespacing

 This analysis will address each variation and identify pitch and rhythmic structures, the use of the ensemble's symmetrical layout, and how Abrahamsen develops and varies the musical material across the work.

 # Appendix